 Our furniture upholstery could be a light olive or beige, a mauve or even a dark olive green.
-Curtains and lamp shades could be off–white, mauve, or beige.
+Curtains and lamp shades could be off–white, mauve, beige, or green.

 All of these pieces should match in color and if possible, wood type.
 For instance, if you already have a coffee table or end tables with a dark stain finish, add new art work frames, mirror frames, etc. of the same basic shade.
-It doesn't matter if you like light or dark wood colors as long as you keep everything the same.
+It doesn't matter if you like light or dark wood colors as long as you keep everything pretty close to the same shade.